 It's also the Boss' responsibility to keep the team motivated.
 Great salespeople are a funny lot when it all gets boiled down.
 The challenge of the sale is what motivates them most of the time, more so than money.
 They get their vim and vigor from the sale.

-If you happen to have a sales team, you should watch of the best films on how NOT to treat salespeople is "Glengarry Glen Ross," a drama about the hustle of sales set in the 1960s.
+If you happen to have a sales team, you should watch one of the best films on how NOT to treat salespeople, "Glengarry Glen Ross," a drama about the hustle of sales set in the 1960s.
 Powerful.

 It's irresponsible for the owner/CEO to expect good salespeople to have to squeeze fresh juice from dried fruit.
 Shoddy leads can wreck a team, and the business too.
 Dollars spent on inferior quality leads may as well have been set on fire.

 Salespeople also are easily demotivated too.
 If the leads are not of good quality, emotions drop, demotivation sets in, and revenues recede.
 Quality leads keep the wheels turning, and its where the revenues ultimately originate.
 Incentives also keep things moving upward, as long as the pressure to perform is not too intense.
 Never, never offer "second place gets a set of steak knives, third, you're fired."

 In my opinion, a high-quality lead is someone who responded to our best-effort marketing offer that is time sensitive, relevant to the cause, is well educated/indoctrinated and said lead was RECENTLY GENERATED.
 Much of the heavy lifting is done by online and offline marketing to START a conversation that the humans can carry forward.

 It is unreasonable to expect a human to actually start a conversation by cold-calling in today’s day and age.
 If I start going out as a door to door salesman, I would probably get arrested for trespassing.
 Bad leads are like ‘soliciting door to door’.
 Every door in America has a ‘no solicitation’ policy.